-When project engineer Charles Olivo testified before the Lawrence Township Zoning Board last week, the public got its first look at the layout of the proposed redevelopment of the Mrs. G TV and Appliances property and adjacent vacant lots that form the southeastern corner of the intersection of Route 1 (Brunswick Pike) and Bakers Basin Road.
+When project engineer Charles Olivo testified before the Lawrence Township Zoning Board last week, the public got its first look at the layout of the that form the southeastern corner of the intersection of Route 1 (Brunswick Pike) and Bakers Basin Road.

 As part of the plan, existing buildings on the properties – the current Mrs. G showroom, a vacant business, an abandoned diner, and three unoccupied homes – would be demolished.
 Constructed in their place would be five stand-alone buildings that would house a new Mrs. G. store, a McDonald’s restaurant, a Wawa convenience store with fuel pumps and a TD Bank branch.
 A tenant has yet to be secured for the fifth – and largest – of the new structures.